discmagnet/crib/README.md

 o5 <- ordering(r5)
 orders <- c(o1,o2,o3,o4,o5)
 ```
 Once I have the "orders" of each card, I can sort them from smallest to biggest.
 This is done using the `order()` function in R, which returns a permutation that can be used as an index.
-For example: order(3,8,4,1,5) would return (2,5,3,1,4).
+For example: `order(c(3,8,4,1,5))` would return `(2,5,3,1,4)`.

 ```
 sorted <- orders[order(orders)]
 ```
 With the cards now arranged in ascending order, I can take the difference between each card.
 There are 5 cards total, so there will be 4 differences total.
 The values of these differences are the indicators we need to identify runs.
-Specifically, we are looking for difference values of '0' and '1'.
+Specifically, we are interested in difference values of '0' and '1'.
 A difference of '0' indicates a pair; a difference of '1' indicates there is a 1-card increment, creating a run.

 ### Determine Presence of Flush